DOI-ONRR/onrr.gov-site/docs/public-data-api.md

   query or a CSV export over many small paginated requests; cached responses don't count against you the same way.
 Sustained abusive traffic may be throttled at the edge.

+## Stability

+This is a stable, versionless contract.
+Changes are additive — new columns or datasets may be added, and existing requests keep working.
+Any breaking change (renaming or removing a column, changing a type) will be announced in advance with a deprecation window.

 ## Notes

 - Data reflects the most recent monthly publication; `period_date` is the first of the